 - Catoctin Mountain National Park was awarded 18 trees and shrubs that were planted near the Visitors Center.

-- Mount Saint Mary's University received 47 plants to be planted along a local steam.
+- Mount Saint Mary's University received 47 plants that were planted along a local steam on campus.

-- Friends of Frederick County was given 15 trees that went to students participating in an Earth Day poster challenge.
+- Friends of Frederick County received 15 trees that went to students participating in an Earth Day poster challenge.

-- Catoctin Creek Park & Nature Center was awarded 12 shrubs for a silent auction that benefitted their environmental programs.
+- Catoctin Creek Park & Nature Center received 12 shrubs for a silent auction that benefited their environmental programs.

 - A Boy Scout earning his Eagle Scout Badge organized a planting at Catoctin Mountain National Park and received 119 seedlings.